 Among my favorite dive sites: Otdima.
-It is a high coral bottom, in the middle of the Strait of Dampier.
+It is a high coral bottom, in the middle of the Dampier Strait.

-There is always a current of madness on this site.
-Better to be accompanied by a guide who knows the area, to get into the water at the right place and do not miss the spot that all the underwater photographers love, here: the sweet potato.
+There is always a crazy current on this site.
+It is better to be accompanied by a guide who knows the area well, in order to get into the water at the right place and not to miss the spot that all underwater photographers love, here: the "patate aux gaterins".

-We see it well on the photos that I succeed as best as possible by approaching: the fish, the particles, my bubbles... all that flies in all directions, carried away by this permanent burst of "wind" underwater.
+We can see it well on the pictures that I managed to take while approaching: fishes, particles, my bubbles... all that flies in all directions, carried away by this permanent gust of underwater "wind".

 The bench of gaterini

-There are no more photogenic than the gaterini, with their livery bright yellow and their taste for the life in group.
-They gather in a tight bench facing the current.
+There is no more photogenic than the gaterins, with their bright yellow livery and their taste for group life.
+They gather in a tight school, facing the current.

 Sometimes, the current throws me straight into the bench, causing the fish to flee in all directions.

-I then have to work hard to get back to where I was, in front of the coral potato.
-The girls, they are not moved by my sudden flight.
-They immediately reform the bench, and resume the pose.
+I then had to paddle hard to get back to where I was, in front of the coral potato.
+The gaterins, on the other hand, are not moved by my sudden flight.
+They immediately formed the school again, and resumed the pose.

-After a while, you have to resign yourself to leaving the gaterini and their coral potato, to explore the rest of the site...
+After a while, we have to resign ourselves to leave the gaterins and their coral potato, to explore the rest of the site...